joshrandall8478/joshrandall8478.github.io/src/pages/projects/meloetta.md

 ---

 <a href="https://discord.com/api/oauth2/authorize?client_id=922939931729469471&permissions=414501375040&scope=bot"  class=button>Invite Meloetta</a>

+> *The name "Meloetta" is tentative and subject to change for obvious copyright reasons.
+It stands as a temporary placeholder.*

 Meloetta is a discord bot that can play music in VC.
 It's goal is to be simplistic, fast, reliable, and able to play anything from YouTube.
 The bot is currently in public early access, and is slowly being worked on.